university-of-york/uoy-design-patterns/src/pages/318-filterable-tables-module.md

 You can define which columns are to be filtered using a `colgroup`, with each `col` given a `data-` attribute relevant to the filter option.
 Further options can be assigned to the filter using these `data-` attributes.
 You can add `span` attributes to the `col` elements to search multiple columns using the same filter.

+Add a `data-label` attribute to overwrite the label name (usually the table heading name will be used).
+If you span multiple columns you should always add a `data-label` or the heading of the first column in the span will be used, which might be strange.

 As with [searchable tables](searchable-tables-module.html), you can choose to ignore the first row of the `tbody` by adding `data-header="true"` to the `table` element.

 ### Use